*This post may contain affiliate links. Read more »

 There are many interesting vegan variations of Nasi Uduk Betawi that you can try at home!
 Here are a few ideas to get you started:

-👉Vegan meat substitutes: There are a variety of vegan meat substitutes on the market that can be used in place of traditional meat in the recipe.
-These include soya beef, grilled young green jackfruit, and vegan chicken.
-Heck, I even have a vegan chicken recipe here on this blog for you to try!
+There are a variety of vegan meat substitutes on the market that can be used in place of traditional meat in the recipe.
+These vegan sausage, char grilled beancurd, and some of my yummy vegan chicken recipe grilled in a little chili garlic sauce!

-📖 How to make perfect Nasi Uduk Betawi:
+📖 How to make this Nasi Uduk recipe:

-You wanna see how this perfect aromatic rice gets made?
+You wanna see how this perfectly aromatic Indonesian coconut rice gets made?
 I will walk you through the easy, delicious-smelling process.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.

 Step 1